DigiLEAN/DigiLean.Connect/docs/enterprise/index.md

     import DigiLeanEntraButtons from "../components/DigiLeanEntraButtons.vue"
 </script>

-# Connect to DigiLEAN Entra Id Enterprise applications
+# DigiLEAN Connect Entra Id applications

+To get DigiLEAN Connect Entra Applications into your list of "Enterprise Applications"

+This is a prerequisite to be able to grant permissions to DigiLEAN Connect for integration scenarios.

 <DigiLeanEntraButtons />